athena-framework/athena/docs/readme.md

 ### Accessing the Configuration

 The `Athena.config` method will return an [`Athena::Config::Config`](<https://blacksmoke16.github.io/athena/Athena/Config/Config.html>) object instantiated from the `athena.yml` file.
-The method also accepts a *config_path* parameter that would return a config object from the confg file at the end of the path.
+The method also accepts a *config_path* parameter that returns the config from file at the end of the path.
+This method allows the application's configuration to be usable from within HTTP handlers, CLI commands, etc.

 A recommended option is to have multiple config files for each environment, then use an ENV variable that determines which one to use.

 ```crystal
 config = Athena.config "athena_#{ENV["ENV"].downcase}.yml"
 ```

-Or something along those lines.

 ### Custom Settings